What is the quick answer?

 Apply this to your channel today.

-5. 5Test your disaster recovery: if your highest-earning LLC's AdSense got banned tomorrow, what percentage of revenue would you lose?
-If the answer is more than 25%, restructure.
+- 5Test your disaster recovery: if your highest-earning channel or manager pod was terminated tomorrow, what percentage of revenue and access would you lose?

 Sources & methodology